MC Niack: Career

 In May 2020, Niack and Markin WF reached the top of the Spotify Brasil chart with the track "Na Raba Toma Tapão", in September the singer scored the hit "Oh Juliana" at the top of the chart Spotify Brasil, the song also entered the Spotify Global chart.
 Oh Juliana reached 62nd position on the Billboard Global Excl chart.
 U.S. charts and appeared on the Billboard Global 200 chart.
 Also in September, Niack signed on to Warner Music.
 In February 2021, Niack released "Nervozinha" in partnership with MC Kekel for KondZilla, who also produced the video for "Oh Juliana", in the same month launched his first international collaboration "Vida", in partnership with American rapper Maejor and Mexican singer Sofia Reys.

+In February 2023, Niack collaborated with Brazilian singer Priscilla on the single "Molhadinha," released under Virgin Music Brasil.
+The track blends elements of funk carioca and pop, showcasing Niack's versatility in the Brazilian music scene.